Welcome

 • On a 1 (severe):

-Your character is left with a permenant scar on their hands or arms that looks like a branching lightning bolt.
+Your character is left with a permenant lichtenberg scar scar on their hands or arms.

 • On a 2 (severe):

-Your character is blown to the ground, struggles to stand and has a headache and nausea for the next day.
+Your character knocked Prone, struggles to stand and has a headache and nausea for the next day.

 • On a 3 (moderate):

-Your character is stuck by temporary blindness lasting the next hour.
+Your character is stuck by temporary blindness lasting the next hour (-3 to INT: Perception checks).
 If your character is already blind, they become deafened as well.

 • On a 4 (moderate):